wind-tempest/wind/README.md

 ## License

-This OS/Kernel is released under the GNU Affero General Public License (v3).
-Please see [LICENSE](LICENSE.md).
+This OS/Kernel is released under the                                Liberty Software License (v1.0).
+Please see [LICENSE](LICENSE).